jameshughes89/cs4XX-EvolutionaryComputation/site/assignments/tsp/tsp.rst

 There is no *right* way to write a report, nor is there a definitive structure.
 The most correct way is to write a report that most effectively communicates what needs to be communicated.

-Below is a list of example articles that show how one could write the report.
-Providing these examples is by no means a suggesting that this is what the report should look like.
-They simply serve to provide a frame of reference.
-Further, these were written by me more than a decade ago, so you're not allowed to make fun of them.
+:download:`Here is an example article that shows how one could write the report <HUGHES_FMRI.pdf>`.
+Providing this example is by no means a suggesting that this is what the report should look like.
+It serves to provide a frame of reference.

-* Examples....

 LaTeX